microsoft/Accera/docs/Manual/10 Packages.md

 ## HAT package format
 [HAT](https://github.com/microsoft/hat) "Header Annotated with TOML" is a format for packaging compiled libraries in the C programming language.
 HAT implies that a standard C header is styled with useful metadata in the TOML markup language.

 Consider a nest that holds some loop-nest logic.
-To build a HAT package containing a function with this logic for Windows operating system, we write the following lines of code:
+To build a HAT package containing a function with this logic for the Windows operating system, we write the following lines of code:
 ```python
 package = acc.Package()
 package.add(nest, base_name="func1")